 What if My Child Needs Early Treatment?

 At your consultation, Dr. Ibrahim will walk you through her findings and help you decide on the best course of action.
-Whether it’s with our advanced, state-of-the-art braces, Invisalign Teen (we’re able to use Invisalign for younger patients ages seven through 10, not just teenagers) or an appliance like an expander, we can achieve results quickly and comfortably while making sure your child has fun!
+Whether it’s with our advanced, state-of-the-art braces, Invisalign First (we’re a leader in early interceptive treatment with Invisalign) or an appliance like an expander, we can achieve results quickly and comfortably while making sure your child has fun!

 Our goal is to finish interceptive treatment within a 12-month period.

 Children should have an orthodontic evaluation by seven-years-old.

 About 10-15% of kids could benefit from early orthodontic treatment.